Ajaymaurya1008/Hirehub/mobile/README.md

 Please ensure your code adheres to the project's coding standards and passes all tests.

-## Testing Phase

-Hirehub is currently in the testing phase.
-To view the app on the Play Store, please send your email address to the ajaykvmaurya@gmail.com.

 ## Contact

 For any questions or feedback, please open an issue or contact at ajaykvmaurya@gmail.com.